Matzefritz/HiWonder_MentorPi/README.md

    - [SSH Setup](#ssh-setup)

 # General Information
 The MentorPi platform from Hiwonder is a Raspberry Pi 5 based robot platform.
-As the Raspberry Pi 5 runs normal Linux in this setup, it can be thought of as a normal computer.
-It can therefore be used with a mouse, keyboard and monitor as one would expect from a standard computer.
+The operating system we will be installing on the Raspberry Pi 5 is Ubuntu 24.04, which is a version of Linux.
+Therefore the robot can be thought of as a normal computer, that can be used with a mouse, keyboard and monitor.
-As a development framework, ROS2 is used.
+As a development framework, the Robot Operating System (ROS2) is used.
+The version used is ROS2 Jazzy.
 ROS2 is an open-source framework for building robotic applications.
 It acts as the middleware between the different components of the robot and also provides tools, libraries, hardware abstraction, device drivers and more for standardized robot development.
 For more information, see the ROS2 documentation: https://docs.ros.org/en/jazzy/index.html

 # Basic Setup
 * In this chapter, the basic setup of the robot is explained.
-You will install Linux, ROS2 and all necessary drivers for the motors, servos, camera and LIDAR.
+You will install Linux, ROS2 and all necessary drivers for the motors, servos, camera and LIDAR on the Raspberry Pi 5 of the robot.
 `Ubuntu 24.04` together with `ROS2 Jazzy` is used in this project.

 * This README walks you through the initial setup for your robot.
 How and why things work may not be explained in detail.
 For explanation of the project structure and information about nodes and topics, see the project documentation in the `/docs` folder of this repository.